White Nissan sedan parked on asphalt, facing forward with a chrome grille and headlights visible.

 The BYD value proposition in Canada is real, but it's geographically gated.
 BC and Ontario buyers get the product, the rebate stack, and the dealer access.
 Everyone else gets the product and the federal rebate, but trades away network density.
 The Dolphin under $40K is the entry-point that makes the math work for the most households; the Seal is the road-trip option that justifies the spend.

 Watch two things over the next twelve months.
-First, whether BYD Canada confirms Supercharger access — that single change reshapes the road-trip story.
+First, whether BYD Canada confirms Supercharger access.
+That single change reshapes the road-trip story.
 Second, whether Quebec's dealer footprint actually opens up, because the RCEV $7,000 stack on top of federal is the best rebate math in the country, and right now it's stranded behind a thin service network.

 If a Seal in your driveway at $42K after rebates sounds right, and you live within 50 km of an authorized service centre, go drive one this weekend.
 If any part of that sentence doesn't fit, give it six months.